pinkclovers/lancer-briefings/src/assets/npcs/Mikaela.md

 She/Them
 https://i.imgur.com/70GuvA7.png

-*“Oh you should, like, get the SSC Tiger Claws, sharp and strong enough to cut through a Drake.”*
+*“Oh you should, like, get the SSC Tiger Claws, they're sharp and strong enough to cut through a Drake, also they're just cool.”*

 Body-modification enthusiast who's had lots of work done.
 She's usually browsing new mods on her augmented reality interface cat-ears (you should, like, totally get them), she constantly makes recommendations for bodmods to anyone who'll listen.